mramshaw/ML_with_SciPy/README.md

 While I already had experience with all of the individual steps, it was nice to see them in an end-to-end format.

-Box-and-whisper plots contrasted with Probability Density Function:
+Box-and-whisker plots contrasted with Probability Density Function:

     http://upload.wikimedia.org/wikipedia/commons/1/1a/Boxplot_vs_PDF.svg